 Higher Open Called For China Stock Market

-(RTTNews) - The China stock market on Friday ended the two-day slide in which it had given up more than 90 points or 2.2 percent.
-The Shanghai Composite Index now sits just above the 4,110-point plateau and it may see additional support on Monday.
+(RTTNews) - The China stock market has moved lower in consecutive trading days, shedding almost 60 points or 1.3 percent in that span.
+The Shanghai Composite Index now sit just above the 4,090-point plateau and it's likely to find traction on Thursday.

-The global forecast for the Asian markets is cautiously optimistic on hopes for an end to the U.S.-Iran war.
-The European and U.S. markets were up and the Asian bourses are expected to open in similar fashion.
+The global forecast for the Asian markets is cautiously optimistic, thanks mostly to easing oil prices.
+The European markets were mixed and little changed and the U.S. bourses were slightly higher and the Asian markets figure to split the difference.

-The SCI finished modestly higher on Friday following gains from the resource stocks and mixed performances from the financial shares and properties.
+The SCI finished sharply lower on Wednesday following losses from the financial, resource and property sectors.

-Among the actives, Industrial and Commercial Bank of China added 0.42 percent, while Bank of China collected 1.03 percent, Agricultural Bank of China slumped 0.77 percent, China Merchants Bank slipped 0.35 percent, China Life Insurance lost 0.68 percent, Jiangxi Copper soared 4.14 percent, Aluminum Corp of China (Chalco) rallied 2.86 percent, Yankuang Energy retreated 1.53 percent, PetroChina tumbled 1.86 percent, China Petroleum and Chemical (Sinopec) climbed 1.02 percent, China Shenhua Energy shed 0.62 percent, Gemdale rose 0.37 percent, Poly Developments sank 0.85 percent, China Vanke fell 0.29 percent and Huaneng Power and Bank of Communications were unchanged.
+Among the actives, Industrial and Commercial Bank of China dropped 0.84 percent, while Bank of China slumped 1.02 percent, Agricultural Bank of China contracted 1.71 percent, Bank of Communications eased 0.15 percent, China Life Insurance skidded 1.01 percent, Jiangxi Copper plunged 5.20 percent, Aluminum Corp of China (Chalco) stumbled 2.07 percent, Yankuang Energy vaulted 2.42 percent, PetroChina retreated 1.46 percent, China Petroleum and Chemical (Sinopec) sank 0.82 percent, Huaneng Power rallied 2.66 percent, China Shenhua Energy spiked 2.90 percent, Gemdale surrendered 2.59 percent, Poly Developments tanked 3.08 percent, China Vanke tumbled 1.77 percent and China Merchants Bank was unchanged.

-The lead from Wall Street is upbeat as the major averages opened higher on Friday and remained modestly in the green throughout the trading day.
+The lead from Wall Street is mildly positive as the major averages spent much of the day bouncing back and forth across the line before ending little changed with a slight upside bias - but enough for all three to hit record closing highs..

-The strength on Wall Street came amid persistent optimism about an end to the U.S.-Iran war even as crude oil and gasoline prices remained elevated going into the busy Memorial Day weekend.
+The choppy trading on Wall Street came as traders expressed some uncertainty about the near-term outlook for the markets following recent strength, while optimism about an eventual end to the conflict between the U.S. and Iran continues weigh on oil prices.

-In economic news, a report from the University of Michigan showed that consumer sentiment in the U.S. deteriorated much more than previously estimated in the month of May.
+Crude oil prices plummeted on Wednesday as investors continue to anticipate a potential U.S.-Iran agreement, despite the hard line from the U.S. West Texas Intermediate crude for July delivery was down $5.05 or 5.38 percent at $88.84 per barrel.

-Crude oil prices ticked higher on Friday as traders weighed concerns of an impending crude oil inventory shortage against the positive signals from U.S.-Iran peace talks.
-West Texas Intermediate crude for July delivery was up $0.10 or 0.10 percent at $96.45 per barrel.
+Traders may also have been somewhat reluctant to make significant moves ahead of the release of key U.S. economic data later today, including the Federal Reserve's preferred readings on consumer price inflation.

 3 Knaller-Aktien im BX Musterportfolio: ASM, Infineon & HSBC mit François Bloch